Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Multifiltrations and multilinear differential operators

-Filtrations of associative algebras are described using the ordered monoid of integers~$\bbZ$.
-Similarly, filtrations of operads are to be controlled via a collection $\MZ = \coll{\MZ(n)}$ of posets of multiindices with a certain additional operadic structure.
-Specifically, the $n$th component
+While filtrations of associative algebras are defined in terms of the ordered monoid of integers~$\bbZ$, filtrations of operads are to be controlled by an operad $\MZ = \coll{\MZ(n)}$ of posets of integer-valued multiindices.
+23 { Specifically, for all $n\geq 1$, we set $\MZ(n):=\bbZ^n$ with the poset product order inherited from $\bbZ$.
+That is, the set $\MZ(n)$ is partially ordered via